patternfly/patternfly-react/packages/react-core/src/components/Select/examples/Select.md

 ### Typeahead with create option
 If a user enters a value into a typeahead select menu that does not exist, you can allow them to create an option of that value.

-To enable the creation ability, pass `value='create'` into a `<SelectOption>` component.
-Additionally, you should pass a button with an `onClick` event into the `<TextInputGroupUtilities>` component to display the creation prompt after a user enters a new value.
+To enable the creation ability, pass a predetermined `value` into a `<SelectOption>` component.
 You can use the `placeholder` property to change the default text shown in the text input.

 The following example outlines the code implementation required to create a working typeahead menu that allows for creation.